 The tank construction keeps the sludge and scum from exiting the septic tank, and only wastewater is dispersed into the drain field.
 Newer tanks make accessing the septic tank easy because they have risers that reach ground level and are capped with lids.
 The openings for older tanks are on the septic tank and underground.

-Typical problems leading to Septic Tank pumping
+Typical Problems Leading to Septic Tank Pumping

 Between each septic tank pumping, a septic tank usually works efficiently.
 However, problems can develop for a variety of reasons.

-Some of the typical septic tank problems include:
+Some typical septic tank problems include: